A successful, well-established brand is immediately recognizable, loved and cherished by its customers - sometimes even the whole world.

 Belonging is one of five basic needs, as described by psychologist Abraham Maslow's Hierarchy of Needs.

-People’s identity and the sense of self is largely dependant on the feeling of community and belonging.
+People’s identity and sense of self are largely dependent on the feeling of community and belonging.
 And the world is already one large community, so to speak: modern technology and social networks are bringing us all closer together.

-Fluid identities that stem from this situation open up people for more choices than ever before.
-If a brand utilizes this sense of "me" and "we" in a proper way, by connecting to bigger collectives, it shares values and common purpose.
+Fluid identities that stem from this situation open up people to more choices than ever before.
+If a brand utilizes this sense of "me" and "we" in a proper way, by connecting to bigger collectives, it shares values and a common purpose.

-As it was discussed in a section above, people identify through the labels they consume as they symbolize who they are, in a way.
+As was discussed in the section above, people identify through the labels they consume as they symbolize who they are, in a way.

-Affiliations to certain groups and lifestyles are made consciously and subconsciously by the people who take brands with this way of thinking in consideration.
+Affiliations to certain groups and lifestyles are made consciously and subconsciously by the people who take brands with this way of thinking into consideration.